imightexist/Internet-Explorer-12/README.md

 Proudly made by the CollabVM and BetterVM community.

-Current version: v0.2.2-beta
+Current version: v0.2.3-beta

-Currently working on: v0.2.3-beta
+Currently working on: v0.2.4-beta

 # Changelog
-- ... button is now functional
-- about button
+- tabs lol
-- new window button
+- options window is smaller
-- as if there isn't already a close button, new exit button
+- tried to fix resizing bug but still not working
 - changed title to beta 0.2.2